 I’ll be honest, before doing some research on this article if you would have asked me this question I probably would have said compound interest.

-While it definitely feels like that when nearly 70 percent of your payments are going toward interest in year one, a mortgage is in fact simple interest usually calculated on a monthly basis.
+While it definitely feels like interest is reverse compounding when nearly 70 percent of your payments are going toward interest in year one, a mortgage is in fact simple interest usually calculated on a monthly basis.
 For example, the below table shows that interest is based on a simple calculation of the balance.
 Take the mortgage balance and multiply by 4 percent (then divide by 12) for the monthly total.

 Interest and Principal Paid in Year one of a Fixed 30 Year Mortgage

 The reason it takes so long to make progress paying down your mortgage is because your principal payment is spread out over such a long period of time.
 As you can see in the table above, when you are paying nearly $500 per month (not including taxes and insurance) it barely puts a dent in the initial principal.
 Therefore, the following year you’ll be paying nearly the same amount in interest.

 Now once you get to the back end of your 30 year mortgage things start to look better.
 At this point you’re paying more principal than interest, which causes the interest you pay in the following year to decrease more significantly.
 As mentioned above, it takes almost 15 years with a 4 percent 30 year fixed mortgage to where more of your money goes to principal than interest payments.